Tuesday, October 30, 2007

 Check out the order I've been working on for my

-ss Dawn's baby shower.
+boss Dawn's baby shower.
 She is having a halloween theme and ordered 55 clay babies.
 I have to do 7 more dracula babies.

-ess I go through as I'm creating them.
+I also took some pictures while I was making the clay babies.
+That way you can see the process I go through as I'm creating them.
 If I have a lot of the same babies to make, I do them in fours or fives, that way I can get them finished a little quicker.

 To the left you can see the legs I've made for the trick or treat ghost.
 To the right, their shoes are added.
 Toothpicks give the baby more stability.